-The world is facing possibly the greatest health threat of our time: the rise of drug-resistant infections.
+We are facing possibly the greatest health threat of our time: drug-resistant infections.
 But here’s why there’s hope the world can change course.

 But we are in danger of reaching a place where even common infections once again become untreatable.